 Download a 1:250,000 scale map of the park.

-There are no staffed facilities in the park or Habitat Protection Area (HPA).
+There are no staffed facilities in the Ecological Reserve or Habitat Protection Area (HPA).
 The nearest community is Old Crow, which lies 100 km by air to the north.
 The Government of Yukon maintains basic cabin accommodation in partnership with the Vuntut Gwichin Government and Bear Cave Mountain Eco-Adventures.
 Use of the cabin is strictly managed for bear viewing opportunities.

 Together, Ni''iinlii Njik (Fishing Branch) Territorial Park and adjacent Habitat Protection Area (HPA) and Settlement Lands protect a distinct and fascinating ecosystem and an enduring Gwich'in connection to the land.
 Limestone caves, year-round open water and early-winter salmon runs support grizzly bear concentrations and large trees rarely seen this far north.
 The Porcupine caribou herd also migrates through the area, home to many other species of wildlife, including Dall’s sheep and moose.